 My first book, The Lives of Ovid in Seventeenth-Century French Culture (OUP, 2017), is a study of the reception of the life of the exiled Roman poet, Ovid.
 It combines literary classical reception studies with a socio-literary and historicist methodology to analyse a diverse range of authors and genres, focusing on the uses of Ovid’s life in a period marked by structural changes to the literary field, a democratising of knowledge, and the feminising of taste.
-It has been reviewed in Modern Philology, Bryn Mawr Classical Review; French Studies; Classical Review; MLR and H-France Review; and was described as 'a true academic feat' (MLR).
+It has been reviewed in Modern Philology, French Studies, Bryn Mawr Classical Review, MLR, Classical Review, and H-France Review, and was described as 'a true academic feat' (MLR).

 Women Writers and Classical Reception

-I am now developing two research projects: the first, Women Writing the Ancient World in Early Modern France, is a book analysing how female authors of seventeenth-century France used classical texts and how this use relates to their self-fashioning and to the gendering of knowledge.
+I am now developing two research projects: the first, Savantes: Women Writing Antiquity in Early Modern France, is a book analysing how female authors of seventeenth-century France used reception of classical texts to fashion their authorial identities, studying what such uses reveal about the gendering of knowledge.
 My corpus includes translators, novelists, poets, playwrights and essayists: Marie de Gournay, Madeleine de Scudéry, Antoinette Deshoulières, Madame de Villedieu, Marie-Jeanne l'Héritier and Anne Dacier, amongst others.
 In May 2018, I embarked on a Leverhulme Early Career Fellowship to pursue this research project.
 Related to this main project, with Fiona Cox (Exeter), I am also co-editing a comparative, transhistorical volume, Ovid and Women's Writing in French, for OUP's Classical Presences Series (2022).

 Women and Querelles

 The second area of interest is women's engagements with the literary 'quarrels' (querelles) that shaped early modern France with a particular focus on the methodological implications of their study for our approaches to polemical writing.
 I organised a panel at the MLA 2019 in Chicago and a conference at Exeter in March 2019 on this theme.
-I have a number of articles published or forthcoming on this topic (French Studies, 2017; MLR, 2021; Romanic Review, 2021) and with Kate Tunstall (Oxford), I am guest-editing a Special Issue of Romanic Review on 'Women and Querelles in Early Modern France' (2021).
+I have a number of articles published or forthcoming on this topic, and with Kate Tunstall (Oxford), I am guest-editing a Special Issue of Romanic Review on 'Women and Querelles in Early Modern France' (Fall, 2021).

 I am committed to interdisciplinary scholarship and collaboration: with colleagues in History and English, I co-direct Exeter's interdisciplinary Centre for Early Modern Studies; and I am also a founding member of Exeter's new Centre for Classical Reception and serve on its advisory board.